mapbender/mapbender-documentation/en/functions/export/printclient.rst

 -------------------------------------------------------------

 Define text fields in the print template for every information you would like to print for the selected object.
 The text field name has always the prefix *feature.*, followed with the name of the attribute (column) to export.

 .. code-block:: yaml

-  feature.name for column name of table poi
+ feature.name for column name of table POI

 2. Define a featureType and refer to your new print template in your config.yml